 The Special Needs and Disability Act 2014 requires that we plan in three main areas:

-- Increasing access for pupils with disabilities to the curriculum – teaching and learning and the wider curriculum
+- Increasing access for students with disabilities to the curriculum – teaching and learning and the wider curriculum

-- Improving access for pupils and other stakeholders with disabilities to the physical environment of the school
+- Improving access for students and other stakeholders with disabilities to the physical environment of the school

 - Access to Information and ensuring effective communications

 These areas have been considered when writing this Accessibility Plan for Temporary accommodation: